mr-anansi/Project-3/README.md

 ```

-At this stage regular communication was conducted with the team member who was primarily working on the area of the app (recipe or restaurant) and any conflicts were resolved together.

 The editing of comments was resolved by using useContext as well.
-Essentially, as the comments section was rendered by the recipe data but existed as a separate form, this data needed to be updated by a state that was available to multiple components.
-Once the comments were edited or deleted, the useContext info was updated with the response and then re-rendered in the higher level component providing a real-time change on the page.
+Essentially, as the comments section was rendered by the recipe page but existed as a separate form, this data needed to be updated by a state that was available to both components.
+Once the comments were edited or deleted, the useContext recipe info was updated with the response and then the page was re-rendered in the higher level component providing a real-time change on the page.

 ```
       {reci && reci.comments.map((comments, i) => {